Revealed: the luckiest Premium Bond areas in the UK – do you live in one?

 Prize fund rate

-Premium Bonds have a prize fund rate which NS&I uses as a benchmark to determine how many prizes of each value should be given away each month.
+Premium Bonds have a prize fund rate that NS&I uses as a benchmark to determine how many prizes of each value should be given away each month.
 For example, if the fund rate increases, so does the amount awarded that month, and if the fund rate lowers, the value of prizes follow suit.

 The prize fund rate is an interest rate (currently 4.4%), but it's important to note that any money you invest in Premium Bonds does not earn interest.